cometazzi/ContentMgmtSys/src/WeeklyReflection.md

 ### Week 4

-09/15/2024 - 2hr
+09/15/2024 - 5hr

 * Created User Stories
 * Created page headers
 * Copied and edited Project Plan
 * Created list of MVP selections, though I wonder if my design consolidates too many things onto each page.
-It seems logical for a document management system to have the ability to do all CRUD operations in one place.
+It seems logical for a document management system to have the ability to do all CRUD operations in one or a few places.

+* Created wireframes in Figjam.
+I am a machine-builder, not an artist.
+Unfortunately.